Fix Black Screen After BIOS Update [Quick Read 2023]

 • Rescrew every casing in the laptop and reinstall the battery.

-• Reconnect AC power and turn on your laptop.
+• Reconnect the AC power and turn on your laptop.

-If this process solves your problem, you don’t need to follow the third one.
-But if it doesn’t, don’t hesitate to follow the third fixation.
+If this process solves your problem, you don’t need to follow the fifth one.
+But if it doesn’t, don’t hesitate to follow the third method.
+Besides this, are you wondering what will happen if you turn on the PC without installing the CMOS battery?

 Caution: Before starting to pull out the CMOS battery, make a note of all BIOS settings on your system.

-After powering off the PC, unplugging the power cord, and removing the screw, find the CMOS battery.
+Find the CMOS battery after powering off the PC, unplugging the power cord, and removing the screw.
+Here’s how:

 • Use a jumper cap to short the CMOS pins.
 You can use any screwdriver or conductive material as a jumper cap.